 This Jeepster Convertible was restored and customized by Bob Wilkins of Vaughn, WA, with accurate miniature Jeep hubcaps.

 See also a rear view photo (35K JPEG).

-See also the 1993 Jurassic Park Tonka YJ on the Jeep in Play Sets page.
+See the 1993 Jurassic Park Tonka YJ on the Jeep in Play Sets page.

-For lots more on Tonka Jeeps, return to the Toy Jeeps Pages on CJ3B.info.
+For lots more Tonka Jeeps, return to the Toy Jeeps Pages on CJ3B.info.